smartdevicelink/sdl_requirements/detailed_docs/TRS/vehicle_info/SubscribeVehicleData_TRS.md

 SDL must:

 - send nothing to HMI
-- return the individual results of DISALLOWED to response to mobile app + "ResultCode:DISALLOWED, success: false"
+- return the individual results of DISALLOWED to response to mobile application + "ResultCode:DISALLOWED, success: false"

 8.
 In case mobile app sends SubscribeVehicleData_request to SDL

-and this request is allowed by Policies for this mobile app
+and this request is allowed by Policies for this mobile application

-and "parameters" field is empty at PolicyTable for SubscribeVehicleData RPC
+and "parameters" field is **empty** at PolicyTable for SubscribeVehicleData RPC

 SDL must:

 - respond with "DISALLOWED, success:false", "info: Requested parameters are disallowed by Policies"
 - NOT transfer this request to HMI

+9.
+In case mobile application sends UnsubscribeVehicleData_request to SDL

+and this request is allowed by Policies for this mobile application

+and "parameters" field is **omited** at PolicyTable for this request

+SDL must:
+- transfer received request with all requested parameters as is to HMI
+- respond with `<received_resultCode_from_HMI>` to mobile app

 ## Non-Functional Requirements
 1.